Published by Carl Hedinger. Last Updated on September 27, 2023.

 If you spot a white blaze marker while hiking, that indicates that you are on the MST and could potentially keep going all the way to Jockeys Ridge along the Outer Banks.
 Just don’t do it on a whim, however, since you won’t even be a quarter into the 1,200-mile journey!

-The MST is not officially included in our count of Black Mountains hikes, but we thought you should know that it’s always somewhere nearby!
+The MST is not officially included in our count of Black Mountain NC hiking trails, but we thought you should know that it’s always somewhere nearby!

 Mount Mitchell State Park